RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 An example template for outputting a form which allows visitors to register their clubs via the Code Club World API is located in `template-parts/form-register-club.php`.
 It is completely self-contained to keep things as simple as possible.
 To use it:

 * First, ensure that _all_ of the configuration values in `inc/country-config.php` are set (as part of this you'll need to create 'Terms & Conditions' and 'Registration Success' pages in WordPress so that you can supply paths to each).
-If you have any questions regarding the values in the config file, such as the API bearer tokens, please contact the Code Club World team.
+If you have any questions regarding the values in the config file, such as the API bearer tokens, please contact the CCW team.
 * Include the form in one of your page templates using: `<?php get_template_part( 'template-parts/form', 'register-club' ); ?>`
 * You're all set!
-The form will be output on the page and submissions to the form will be viewable in your CCW API admin account: https://api.codeclubworld.org/admin/clubs
+The form will appear on the page and submissions to the form will be viewable in your CCW API admin account: https://api.codeclubworld.org/admin/clubs

 **Note**: If using a child theme (see above), the `inc/country-config.php` file in the parent theme will need to be re-created within the child theme's directory, it can then be modified there.
 However, it won't automatically be included by `functions.php`  now that it exists in the child theme, so within your child theme's `functions.php` add the following: